 Intrauterine contraceptive devices (IUD) are inserted into the uterus in order to prevent pregnancy.
 Increasing unplanned pregnancies, unprotected sex, and family planning initiatives around the world have made IUDs a popular choice among women.
 As per WHO, contraceptive use has been increased globally, especially in Asia and Latin America.
 The use of contraception has risen from 54% in 1990 to 57.4% in 2015.
 In Asia, it has risen from 60.9% to 61.8%.

-Increasing government initiatives and world institution have opted for this method to reduce number of abortions, unwanted pregnancies and as a measure of population control.
+Increasing government initiatives and world institutions have opted for this method to reduce the number of abortions, unwanted pregnancies and as a measure of population control.
 As per United Nations, in 2017, 63% of women were using some form of contraception.
 Contraceptive use was above 70% in Europe, Latin America & the Caribbean, and Northern America.
 It was below 25% in Middle & Western Africa.

-Global intrauterine contraceptive devices (IUD) market accounted for over USD 2,951.5 million in 2017 and is expected to grow at a CAGR of 10.5% during the forecast period, 2019–2026.
+The global intrauterine contraceptive devices (IUD) market accounted for over USD 2,951.5 million in 2017 and is expected to grow at a CAGR of 10.5% during the forecast period, 2019–2026.

-Based on products, the global intrauterine contraceptive devices market is segmented into mirena, skyla, paragard, essure, levosert and others.
+Based on products, the global intrauterine contraceptive devices market is segmented into Mirena, Skyla, paragard, essure, levosert, and others.
 Mirena is expected to generate the largest revenue due to its high availability in the market.